Virginia Tech vs. Richmond NCAA Football Odds, Plays and Insights | September 25, 2021

 Richmond Stats and Trends

-- This year the Spiders score 15 more points per game (32) than the Hokies surrender (17).
+- The Spiders average 15 more points per game (32) than the Hokies surrender (17).

-- Richmond is 2-0 against the spread and 2-1 overall when the team notches more than 17 points.
+- Richmond is 2-0 against the spread and 2-1 overall when the team scores more than 17 points.

-- The Spiders have turned the ball over zero times, six fewer times than the Hokies have forced turnovers (6).
+- The Spiders have zero giveaways this season, while the Hokies have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.